ircv3/ircv3-specifications/extensions/sts.md

 Preload list providers MUST only consider hosts for inclusion after validating their connection security and ensuring a valid STS policy with a `preload` key is in place.
 This allows IRC network administrators to opt-in for inclusion in preload lists.

-Servers SHOULD consider the duration of their persistence policies when enabling a preload policy and clients SHOULD consider their release cycles when using preload lists.
-Implementations SHOULD be able to provide updates to installed preload lists within an appropriate time frame of host policies expiring to avoid [denial of service issues](#denial-of-service).
+Servers SHOULD be prepared to offer secure connections for the long term when enabling a preload policy.
+Timely removal of hostnames from preload lists might not be possible.

+Preload list providers SHOULD consider STS persistence policy durations and MAY set minimum duration requirements prior to inclusion.
+Clients using preload lists SHOULD consider how their release cycle compares to any duration requirements imposed by list providers.

 ### Server Name Indication